meheleventyone/mixdown/README.md

 # mixdown
 Mixdown is a declarative audio mixer for games.
 It allows banks of sounds to be pre-defined in detail, loaded, manipulated and played with an intuitive interface.
 It's written in TypeScript and uses the WebAudio API to power playback.

 **_Note: Mixdown is currently in an alpha state of development.
-There may be dragons if you choose to use it for production work and the API may change between versions._**
+I'm currently dogfooding it by using it in my own games.
+I wouldn't recommend you choose to use it for production work and the API may change quite a bit between versions whilst I erase my own mistakes._**

-If you're interested in diving right in please take a look at the examples and documentation.
+If you're interested in diving right in please take a look at the [examples](https://meheleventyone.github.io/mixdown/examples/) and [documentation](https://meheleventyone.github.io/mixdown/api/).

 **Key Features**
 * *Sound playback is declarative defined*, allowing easy management of all the sounds in the game.
 No more digging through files to find all instances of a sound being played.